Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups

 \subsection{Context}

 Now we partially review the outline of Arthur's inductive argument in \cite{Ar} to put our work in context.
 (The same applies to \cite{Mok} regarding unitary groups.
 Since the structure of \cite{Mok} closely follows that of \cite{Ar}, our review focuses on \cite{Ar}.)
 We may organize the main theorems in \cite{Ar} as follows using the numbering from there. \begin{itemize} \item Local classification theorems: Theorems 1.5.1, 2.2.1, 2.2.4. \item Local intertwining relations (LIR): Theorems 2.4.1, 2.4.4. \item Global seed theorems: Theorems 1.4.1, 1.4.2. \item Global classification theorems: Theorems 1.5.2, 1.5.3. \item Global stable multiplicity formulas: Theorems 4.1.2, 4.2.2. \end{itemize} The local classification includes the local Langlands correspondence, construction and internal parametrization of $A$-packets, and the endoscopic character relations.
 The global seed theorems support the formalism of Arthur's global parameters for classical groups; the global classification includes Arthur's multiplicity formula as well as the dichotomy for self-dual cuspidal automorphic representations of $\GL_N$, with $N$ even, into symplectic and orthogonal types.
-The above theorems are proven all together by induction on a positive integer $N$ for quasi-split symplectic and special orthogonal groups which are twisted endoscopic groups for $\GL_N$.
+The above theorems are proven simultaneously by induction on a positive integer $N$ for quasi-split symplectic and special orthogonal groups which are twisted endoscopic groups for $\GL_N$.

 The most crucial ingredient of the proof is the stabilization of the trace formulas for quasi-split classical groups and twisted general linear groups.
 Essential for its use is a precise understanding of the intertwining operators appearing in the trace formulas.
-This is the role of our main theorems corresponding to \cite{A26} and \cite{A27} (announced in \cite[Section 2.5]{Ar}) clarifying the relationship between normalized intertwining operators and Whittaker models, as well as the part of \cite{A25} pertaining to LIR for $A$-parameters.
+Our main theorems corresponding to \cite{A26} and \cite{A27} (announced in \cite[Section 2.5]{Ar}) play this role by clarifying the relationship between normalized intertwining operators and Whittaker models, as well as the part of \cite{A25} pertaining to LIR for $A$-parameters.